wwwwwe18/tt10-wokwi/docs/info.md

 ## How it works

-Explain how your project works

 Full adder with input A, B, Cin and output S, Cout

 ## How to test

-Explain how to use your project

 A   B   Cin S   Cout
 0   0   0   0   0